About This Event

 Between 1995-2000 the Squirrel Nut Zippers sold over three million albums.
 With grunge, and alternative rock in full swing back in 1995, the Squirrel Nut Zippers debut album The Inevitable sounded like nothing happening musically at the time.
 NPR was the first to take notice followed by an appearance on Late Night With Conan O’Brien.
 The band toured their debut album heavily in North America during 1995 and 1996.

-For the most up to date information on the bands visit:
+For the most up to date information on the band visit: